madhavmehndiratta/blog/_posts/2020-05-03-openadmin-walkthrough.md

 keywords: hackthebox walkthrough, openadmin walkthrough, openadmin hackthebox, openadmin hackthebox walkthrough, open admin htb, infosec articles
 ---

 Today we will be doing OpenAdmin from Hack The Box.
 This machine was rated easy and good for beginners.
-This includes exploiting a vulnerable version of OpenNetAdmin, exploting some php files and then using nano for privilege escalation.
+This includes exploiting a vulnerable version of OpenNetAdmin, exploiting some php files and then using nano for privilege escalation.

 ### Enumeration and Initial Foothold

 We begin our enumeration by running a port scan with Nmap, checking for open ports and default scripts.